Hooks

 A standard treble hook (left) and weedless treble hook.

 Treble Hooks: Treble hooks are not used for bait fishing but are instead attached to lures.
 Spinners will usually have a single treble hook attached, while sea fishing plugs can have as many as three treble hooks.
 As treble hooks obviously have three points they can be extremely effective at providing a strong hook hold on any fish which take the lure, although they can also cause a lot of damage to fish due to the multiple points.
 For this reason, many anglers either use barbless treble hooks or crush the barbs of treble hooks to make them easier to remove from any fish which are caught.
 Weedless treble hooks are also available.
 These feature a metal guard over the hook points which prevents them from becoming caught or snagged in weed, allowing anglers to fish heavily weeded area for bass or pollock without losing lures.
 The vast majority of treble hooks used in UK sea fishing are size 2 for larger lures for bass or pollock and size 4 or 6 for general spinners for species such as mackerel.
-Sea Angling Shop sell WSB Treble Hooks in a range of sizes which can be viewed and purchased by clicking here.

 Suggestions for Sea Fishing Hooks